When we discuss legal proximity there is frequently divided opinion as to what is meant and in what context the term can be applied.

 “The claimant must be in an established relationship with the defendant and able to prove that any existing duty of care applied to them, whether through action, inaction or words”Neil Egan-Ronayne (Legal Consultant)

-Whichever phrase suits best, the typical contexts for proximity can range from customer and seller, through to diner and chef; in fact, the list of possible scenarios could quickly prove lengthy, yet despite changes in issue the essence of proximity remains essentially undiluted.
+Whichever phrase suits best, the typical contexts for proximity can range from customer and seller to diner and chef; in fact, the list of possible scenarios could quickly prove lengthy, yet despite changes in issue the essence of proximity remains essentially undiluted.

 That said, the general context of proximity deviated when through the course of accident and tragedy, the witnesses to those sudden and unforeseen events began to claim that the distress and trauma of such emotionally crippling scenes commanded financial assistance from the courts through damages.